Residential Life Policies

 Food (meal) Requirement

-Cable and Internet
+Internet

 Summer Housing

 The College, as a service for faculty and their student researchers, provides a limited amount of summer housing.
 Summer housing priority is given to international students and students conducting research with faculty members.
 If additional College housing is available, other active students are eligible to apply (e.g. students who wish to work on-campus during the summer or hold a local internship).
 Information about summer housing options are made available after spring break by the Office of Student Engagement.
+Students living on campus for the summer are subject to all the policies and rules of the academic year.

 Off-Campus Housing

 Rising Sophomores, Juniors, and Seniors have the option to live in non-College owned housing for the upcoming academic year.
-If you are an enrolled, on-campus student, who is planning to live in non-College owned housing, you must give formal notice to the Office of Student Engagement prior the Spring Housing Lottery or December Lottery.
-The Intent to Live Off-Campus Application is located on the Housing Portal located in MySwarthmore in the Student Menu, and will be available prior to the Spring and December housing lotteries for the following semester.
+If you are an enrolled, on-campus student, who is planning to live in non-College owned housing, you must give formal notice to the Office of Student Engagement prior to the Spring Housing Lottery or December Lottery.
+The Off-Campus Housing Application is located on the Housing Portal located in MySwarthmore in the Student Menu, and will be available prior to the Spring and December housing lotteries for the following semester.